mohannadize/SquamousCellCarcinoma/Handout/SCC.md

 ### 1. Pindborg's System (1997)

-This grading is generally based on the method originally described by Broders, which takes into account a sUbjective assessment of the degree of keratinization, cellular and nuclear pleomorphism and mitotic activity.
+This grading is generally based on the method originally described by Broders, which takes into account a subjective assessment of the degree of keratinization, cellular and nuclear pleomorphism and mitotic activity.

 \begin{figure}[H]
   \centering